Treatment for headaches

 - For headaches with radiating pain that starts in one area and spreads to another, like migraine headaches, cold compresses can be placed over the spot from which the pain originates

-- Drinking more water and less dehydrating beverages, like alcohol or coffee, can also help prevent headaches.
+- Drinking more water and fewer dehydrating beverages, like alcohol or coffee, can also help prevent headaches.

 Improve your diet

 - Diet improvement is a home remedy for headaches because foods containing phenylalanine and tyramine may increase the frequency of migraine headaches for some people.
 This is why a diet for headaches is essential.
 The ideal diet to prevent headaches is a food rich in protein and dietary fiber, like almonds and cherries.
-This diet for headache help to ward off headaches.
+This diet for headaches helps to ward off headaches.

-Herbal remedies for headaches – effective natural treatment for headaches
+Herbal remedies for headaches: an effective natural treatment for headaches

 Herbs are a natural treatment for headaches that can be used in many forms.
 Tea is the most common.
 However, capsules are now available in almost every herbal formulation.